The Examined Life: Summary

 The book is an attempt to "tackle human nature, the personal, 'the holiness of everyday life' and its meaning."
 Nozick expresses his concerns with libertarianism and proposes some form of inheritance taxation.
-Within the first few pages of the book, Nozick alludes to being receptive to critics of his previous publication Anarchy, State, and Utopia by admitting that his libertarian concepts were "seriously inadequate".
+According to reviewers such as Thomas Kelly, Nozick used The Examined Life as well as another work to "explicitly [disown]" the earlier radical libertarian concepts he presented in Anarchy, State, and Utopia.

 Reception

 Denis Donoghue praised The Examined Life in The Wilson Quarterly, but stated that it had some passages that were less strong than others.
 The journalist Jane O'Grady called the work "disappointingly schmaltzy" in The Guardian.

 In The Oxford Companion to Philosophy (2005), the philosopher Anthony Quinton described The Examined Life as "unkindly treated".

 Jim Holt, a columnist for The Literary Review leaves a few remarks about the "semantic slum", essentially deeming it "trickled down philosophy", saying that it is not worth following/reading.